 Methylene chloride, also called dichloromethane, is a volatile, colorless liquid with a chloroform-like odor.
 Methylene chloride is used in various industrial processes, in many different industries including paint stripping, pharmaceutical manufacturing, paint remover manufacturing, and metal cleaning and degreasing.
 The most common means of exposure to methylene chloride is inhalation and skin exposure.
 OSHA considers methylene chloride to be a potential occupational carcinogen.

-So…coffee beans are washed in a chemical that is known to cause cancer just to remove the caffeine that some say isn’t good for you?
+So…coffee beans are washed in a chemical that is known to cause cancer just to remove the caffeine that some say is bad for your health?
 Does that make any sense to you?
 If it does, I have some oceanfront property in Arizona that I’d like to talk to you about as soon as possible.

 Do yourself a favor.
 If you don’t want to partake of caffeine, the next time you are asked “Regular or Decaf” just pass on the coffee all together.
 That’s the healthiest caffeine-free option when it comes to coffee.

 Naturally, your coffee is only as good as the water it’s made with.
-If you opt for tap water to make your coffee, you’re already signing up for hundreds of harmful chemicals with the water alone.
-Add in a little methylene chloride and you’re good to go!
+If you opt for tap water to make your coffee, you’re already signing up for hundreds of harmful chemicals (some know carcinogens) with the water alone.
+Add in a little Methylene chloride and you’re good to go!